sethmlarson/trytravis/README.md

 ## About

-If one of your projects uses Travis you know that things are a little frustrating when everything works locally but

 - Have you ever spent hours committing tiny changes, pushing, waiting for a specific job over and over again?
 - Do your Pull Requests have 5 times as many commits as there are meaningful changes simply due to CI issues?
 - Tired of complicated `git` commands in order to roll-back and delete useless commits from your history?